yssource/rhai/doc/src/engine/call-fn.md

 {{#include ../links.md}}

-Rhai also allows working _backwards_ from the other direction - i.e. calling a Rhai-scripted function from Rust via `Engine::call_fn`.
+Rhai also allows working _backwards_ from the other direction &ndash; i.e. calling a Rhai-scripted function from Rust via `Engine::call_fn`.

 Functions declared with `private` are hidden and cannot be called from Rust (see also [modules]).